ono-midori/ono-midori.github.io/techs/zguide.md

 Each subscriber happily reports “Save Roger”, and Gregor the Escaped Convict slinks back to his seat for dinner and a nice cup of hot milk, which is all he really wanted in the first place.

-One note: by default, the XPUB socket does not report duplicate subscriptions, which is what you want when you’re naively connecting an XPUB to an XSUB.
+One note: by default, the XPUB socket does not report duplicate subscriptions, which is what you want when you're naively connecting an XPUB to an XSUB.
 Our example sneakily gets around this by using random topics so the chance of it not working is one in a million.
-In a real LVC proxy, you’ll want to use the ZMQ_XPUB_VERBOSE option that we implement in Chapter 6 - The ZeroMQ Community as an exercise.
+In a real LVC proxy, you'll want to use the ZMQ_XPUB_VERBOSE option that we implement in Chapter 6 - The ZeroMQ Community as an exercise.

 ### Slow Subscriber Detection (Suicidal Snail Pattern)

 A common problem you will hit when using the pub-sub pattern in real life is the slow subscriber.
 In an ideal world, we stream data at full speed from publishers to subscribers.
-In reality, subscriber applications are often written in interpreted languages, or just do a lot of work, or are just badly written, to the extent that they can’t keep up with publishers.
+In reality, subscriber applications are often written in interpreted languages, or just do a lot of work, or are just badly written, to the extent that they can't keep up with publishers.

 How do we handle a slow subscriber?
 The ideal fix is to make the subscriber faster, but that might take work and time.
 Some of the classic strategies for handling a slow subscriber are:

 - Queue messages on the publisher.
-This is what Gmail does when I don’t read my email for a couple of hours.
-But in high-volume messaging, pushing queues upstream has the thrilling but unprofitable result of making publishers run out of memory and crash–especially if there are lots of subscribers and it’s not possible to flush to disk for performance reasons.
+This is what Gmail does when I don't read my email for a couple of hours.
+But in high-volume messaging, pushing queues upstream has the thrilling but unprofitable result of making publishers run out of memory and crash–especially if there are lots of subscribers and it's not possible to flush to disk for performance reasons.
 - Queue messages on the subscriber.
-This is much better, and it’s what ZeroMQ does by default if the network can keep up with things.
-If anyone’s going to run out of memory and crash, it’ll be the subscriber rather than the publisher, which is fair.
-This is perfect for “peaky” streams where a subscriber can’t keep up for a while, but can catch up when the stream slows down.
-However, it’s no answer to a subscriber that’s simply too slow in general.
+This is much better, and it's what ZeroMQ does by default if the network can keep up with things.
+If anyone's going to run out of memory and crash, it'll be the subscriber rather than the publisher, which is fair.
+This is perfect for “peaky” streams where a subscriber can't keep up for a while, but can catch up when the stream slows down.
+However, it's no answer to a subscriber that's simply too slow in general.
 - Stop queuing new messages after a while.
 This is what Gmail does when my mailbox overflows its precious gigabytes of space.
 New messages just get rejected or dropped.
-This is a great strategy from the perspective of the publisher, and it’s what ZeroMQ does when the publisher sets a HWM.
-However, it still doesn’t help us fix the slow subscriber.
+This is a great strategy from the perspective of the publisher, and it's what ZeroMQ does when the publisher sets a HWM.
+However, it still doesn't help us fix the slow subscriber.
 Now we just get gaps in our message stream.
 - Punish slow subscribers with disconnect.
-This is what Hotmail (remember that?) did when I didn’t log in for two weeks, which is why I was on my fifteenth Hotmail account when it hit me that there was perhaps a better way.
-It’s a nice brutal strategy that forces subscribers to sit up and pay attention and would be ideal, but ZeroMQ doesn’t do this, and there’s no way to layer it on top because subscribers are invisible to publisher applications.
+This is what Hotmail (remember that?) did when I didn't log in for two weeks, which is why I was on my fifteenth Hotmail account when it hit me that there was perhaps a better way.
+It's a nice brutal strategy that forces subscribers to sit up and pay attention and would be ideal, but ZeroMQ doesn't do this, and there's no way to layer it on top because subscribers are invisible to publisher applications.

 None of these classic strategies fit, so we need to get creative.
-Rather than disconnect the publisher, let’s convince the subscriber to kill itself.
+Rather than disconnect the publisher, let's convince the subscriber to kill itself.
 This is the Suicidal Snail pattern.
-When a subscriber detects that it’s running too slowly (where “too slowly” is presumably a configured option that really means “so slowly that if you ever get here, shout really loudly because I need to know, so I can fix this!"), it croaks and dies.
+When a subscriber detects that it's running too slowly (where “too slowly” is presumably a configured option that really means “so slowly that if you ever get here, shout really loudly because I need to know, so I can fix this!"), it croaks and dies.

 How can a subscriber detect this?
 One way would be to sequence messages (number them in order) and use a HWM at the publisher.
-Now, if the subscriber detects a gap (i.e., the numbering isn’t consecutive), it knows something is wrong.
+Now, if the subscriber detects a gap (i.e., the numbering isn't consecutive), it knows something is wrong.
 We then tune the HWM to the “croak and die if you hit this” level.

 There are two problems with this solution.
 One, if we have many publishers, how do we sequence messages?
 The solution is to give each publisher a unique ID and add that to the sequencing.
 Second, if subscribers use ZMQ_SUBSCRIBE filters, they will get gaps by definition.
 Our precious sequencing will be for nothing.

-Some use cases won’t use filters, and sequencing will work for them.
+Some use cases won't use filters, and sequencing will work for them.
 But a more general solution is that the publisher timestamps each message.
 When a subscriber gets a message, it checks the time, and if the difference is more than, say, one second, it does the “croak and die” thing, possibly firing off a squawk to some operator console first.

 The Suicide Snail pattern works especially when subscribers have their own clients and service-level agreements and need to guarantee certain maximum latencies.
-Aborting a subscriber may not seem like a constructive way to guarantee a maximum latency, but it’s the assertion model.
+Aborting a subscriber may not seem like a constructive way to guarantee a maximum latency, but it's the assertion model.
 Abort today, and the problem will be fixed.
 Allow late data to flow downstream, and the problem may cause wider damage and take longer to appear on the radar.

 Here is a minimal example of a Suicidal Snail: